 Best Photo Spots in LA – The Wrap Up

-And, now that you’ve made it through this list and want to compare the West Coast to the East Coast, click right on over to the list of our favorite places to shoot in New York City.
+And, now that you’ve made it through this list and want to compare the West Coast to the East Coast, see our list of our favorite places to shoot in New York City, Boston, or Washington DC.
 Who knows, there may be some globetrotting in your near future!